Vladana Vučinić: Life and career

-In late 2009, Vučinić recorded and released her first single in English, "Bad Girls Need Love Too".
-A year later, in November 2010, an animated video for the song "Sinner City" was released as a prelude to her first English language album.
-Vučinić self-released her debut album titled Sinner City on 13 December 2010.

 Vladana is the first solo performer from Montenegro broadcast on the regional MTV station MTV Adria.

 She launched an online fashion magazine called Chiwelook (Čiviluk) based on editorials with fashion designers from Montenegro.
 As a founder and editor in chief, she contributed to the magazine through columns and interviews about fashion with different figures in music, culture and politics.

 On 4 January 2022, it was announced that she had been selected by the Montenegrin broadcaster RTCG to represent Montenegro in the Eurovision Song Contest 2022.
 A day later, on 5 January 2022, it was announced that her Eurovision entry will be titled "Breathe" and performed in English.
 The song was released on 4 March 2022 alongside a music video.
 At Eurovision in Turin, she performed in second semi-final on 12 May 2022, but failed to qualify to the grand final.
 The song was later recorded and released in Finnish ("Jää"/Stay) and Italian ("Respira"/Breathe).

+In 2024, she was the TV host of Montesong, but her appearance was marked by frequent slips of the tongue, mispronounced words, and disjointed sentences.
+Vučinić resigned from RTCG the day after the national final and made her decision public on 5 December, citing a lack of transparency in the organisation of the national final.
+However, Vučinić remained as head of delegation for Montenegro at the Eurovision Song Contest 2025.